 Whenever we visit my parents in Longboat Key, we spend a lot of time hanging out at St. Armand’s Circle in nearby Lido.
 It’s the heart of the island — the kind of place where you stroll in and out of boutiques, people-watch at sidewalk cafés, walk around with drippy ice cream cones, and ask every stranger with a dog if your children can pet it.
 One of our favorite restaurants there is Tommy Bahama’s.
 The food’s always good and we love sitting at a big round table under gently spinning wicker fans, listening to a one-man band play endless Jimmy Buffet tunes.

 At Tommy’s, they finish the soup with an artistic drizzle of lime-sour cream, which looks nice but isn’t really necessary.
 (I’m guessing most of us don’t keep squeeze bottles at home for this type of thing anyway.)
-Just keep it simple with chopped fresh cilantro and crushed tortilla chips.
+Just keep it simple with a dollop of sour cream, chopped fresh cilantro, and crushed tortilla chips.
 Or for a more substantial soup, add diced chicken and avocado.
 Enjoy!

 Chicken Tortilla Soup